zchyde/brooklinebooksmith.com/_drafts/gwen---again.md

 Far Ride is a periodical dedicated to documenting cycling journeys around the world.&nbsp;

-The beautiful photos and detailed articles illuminate the world of adventure cycling. &nbsp;
+The beautiful photos and detailed articles illuminate the world of adventure cycling -- a challenging but rewarding way to travel.&nbsp;

 ![](/uploads/versions/_mg_0950-compressor---x----750-500x---.jpg)